zsquareplusc/wipy-environment/README.rst

       -h, --help          show this help message and exit -v, --verbose       show more diagnostic messages
-      --defaults          do not read ini file, use default settings --simulate DESTDIR  do not access WiPy, put files in gived directory instead
+      --defaults          do not read ini file, use default settings --simulate DESTDIR  do not access WiPy, put files in given directory instead

     For configuration, a file called ``wipy-ftp.ini`` should be present.
 Run "wipy-ftp.py write-ini" to create one.
 Adapt as needed when connected via